* IMPORTANT INFORMATION *

 A brief introduction

-...to the website of G7SYW, my name is Roger, I currently live just outside Exeter in the county of Devon which is in the South-West of the UK, in Locator square IO80gq.
-The site is based around my hobby of amateur radio.
+...to the website of G7SYW, my name is Roger, I currently live in the county of Devon which is in the South-West of the UK, in Locator square IO80.
+The website is based around my hobby of amateur radio.

 I've had a keen interest in radio and most things electrical and electronic in general since about the age of nine or ten.
 I was always fascinated by listening to the foreign stations on a shortwave radio, and learnt a lot from watching a friend of my fathers' fiddling about with various valves and components to bring "dead" radios back to life.